adolfohermosillo/adolfohermosillo.github.io/README.md

 ## About me
 Hi!
-I am Adolfo, a fifth-year PhD student in the Department of Linguistics at Stanford advised by [Christopher Potts](https://web.stanford.edu/~cgpotts/) and I am affiliated with [The Stanford NLP Group](https://nlp.stanford.edu/), Contact Variation and Change Lab, and [ALPS](https://alpslab.stanford.edu/).
+I am Adolfo, a fifth-year PhD student in the Department of Linguistics at Stanford advised by [Christopher Potts](https://web.stanford.edu/~cgpotts/) and I am affiliated with [The Stanford NLP Group](https://nlp.stanford.edu/), Contact Variation and Change Lab.
 I am broadly interested in sociolinguistics, lexical semantics, pragmatics, and computational linguistics.
-My work relies on computational and data-driven methodologies to inform theories of language variation and change.
+I use computational and data-driven methodologies to study language variation and change at the level of semantics and pragmatics.

+## News!
+- Joint work with Jonathan WuWong, [Yin Lin Tin](https://yinlintan.github.io/), and [Irene Yi](https://irenegreenbean.github.io/ireneyi/mainpage.html) awared first place for best [student abstract](https://www.lsadc.org/student_abstract_award) at LSA 2025!
+- Attending New Ways of Analyzing Variation 52 in Miami in November.

 ## Presentations
 1. **Hermosillo, J. A.** (October, 2024).
 "Different ways to intensify: (Extreme degree) adjectives of taste in Mexican Spanish.”
 New Ways of Analyzing Variation, Miami, FL.